Ishan-Kanishka/Ishan-Kanishka/README.md

 ## 🎓 About Me

 I enjoy sharing my work and collaborating on open-source projects.
 Feel free to explore my repositories!
+I like to travel.
+But I have never travelled before.

 <!-- Add your own social or portfolio links below if available -->
 <!-- Example: